Ideas of European unity before 1948: Early history

+Modern era

+Democratic ideals of integration for international and European nations are as old as the modern nation state.

+In 1517, the Protestant Reformation triggered a hundred years of crisis and instability.
+Martin Luther nailed a list of demands to the church door of Wittenberg, King Henry VIII declared a unilateral split from Rome with the Act of Supremacy 1534, and conflicts flared across the Holy Roman Empire until the Peace of Augsburg 1555 guaranteed each principality the right to its chosen religion (cuius regio, eius religio).
+This unstable settlement unravelled in the Thirty Years' War (1618–1648), killing around a quarter of the population in central Europe.
+The Treaty of Westphalia 1648, which brought peace according to a system of international law inspired by Hugo Grotius, is generally acknowledged as the beginning of the nation-state system.
+Even then, the English Civil War broke out and only ended with the Glorious Revolution of 1688, by Parliament inviting William and Mary from Hannover to the throne, and passing the Bill of Rights 1689.

-In 1693, William Penn looked at the devastation of war in Europe and wrote of a "European dyet, or parliament", to prevent further war, without further defining how such an institution would fit into the political reality of Europe at the time.
+In 1693, William Penn, a Quaker from London who founded Pennsylvania in North America, looked at the devastation of war in Europe and wrote of a "European dyet, or parliament", to prevent further war, without further defining how such an institution would fit into the political reality of Europe at the time.

-In 1713, Abbot Charles de Saint-Pierre proposed the creation of a European league of 18 sovereign states, with common treasury, no borders and an economic union.
+In 1713, Abbot Charles de Saint-Pierre proposed the creation of a European league ("Perpetual Union") of 18 sovereign states, with a common treasury, no internal borders and an economic union.
+The project was taken up by Jean-Jacques Rousseau, and Immanuel Kant after him.
+Some suggestion of a European union can be inferred from Kant's 1795 proposal for an "eternal peace congress".

-After the American Revolutionary War the vision of a United States of Europe, similar to the United States of America, was shared by a few prominent Europeans, notably the Marquis de Lafayette and Tadeusz Kościuszko.
+After the American Revolutionary War the vision of a United States of Europe, similar to the United States of America, was shared by a few prominent Europeans, notably the Marquis de Lafayette, Henri de Saint-Simon, and Tadeusz Kościuszko.

-Some suggestion of a European union can be inferred from Immanuel Kant's 1795 proposal for an "eternal peace congress".